Desert monitor: Varanus griseus griseus

 V. g. griseus (grey monitor) has five to eight narrow grey bands on its back, as well as 19-28 bands on its tail.
 Its tail is more rounded that those of the other subspecies, and the final size of the adult depends on which habitat they are living.
 Their coloration can be from simple grey (in desert-like ecosystems) to bright orange (in areas with large amounts of plant growth).
-Their most common prey is lizards and snakes, but can also include ground-nesting birds and other small mammals.
+Their most common prey is lizards and snakes, but can also include ground-nesting birds and small mammals.

 It can be found in north Africa (from Morocco and Mauritania east to Egypt and Sudan), the Arabian Peninsula (although appearing to be absent from Bahrain), southeastern Turkey, Syria, Israel, Palestine, Lebanon, Jordan and Iraq.